 “I am very excited about this year at Davidson; my goal is to bring more artistry and variety to a world class program.”

-2021 WINTER CONCERT DETAILSWe are excited about our upcoming Winter Concerts!
-Please read all of the following important information!Tuesday, December 7th at DFAThe middle school choirs' (Treble, Adv.
-Womens, and Adv.
-Mens) concert is at 6:00pm.The high school choirs' (Belle Voce, Chorale, Harmonix) concert is at 8:00pm.To purchase tickets:If you have students performing in both concerts, you don't have to purchase tickets to both.
-Please email Renee Toole at email@example.com to reserve seats for the additional concert, once you've purchased tickets to the first one.Additionally, middle school students with older siblings performing may sit in the upper level reserved student seating during the 8pm concert.As a reminder:Treble, Advanced Womens, and Advanced Mens (middle school choirs)Call time (when your student should arrive at DFA): 5:00pmAttire:Treble - burgundy polo, black pants, black flat-soled, closed-toe shoes.
+2022 WINTER CONCERT DETAILSWe are excited about our upcoming Winter Concerts!
+Please read all of the following important information!Thursday, December 8th at DFACall time is 5:30 in the theatre.
+Concert begins at 7pmTo purchase tickets:If you have students performing in both concerts, you don't have to purchase tickets to both.
+Please email Renee Toole at email@example.com to reserve seats for the additional concert, once you've purchased tickets to the first one.Additionally, middle school students with older siblings performing may sit in the upper level reserved student seating during the 8pm concert.As a reminder:Attire:Beginning Chorus - burgundy polo, black pants, black flat-soled, closed-toe shoes.
 No athletic shoes.
 Long hair pulled back neatly.Advanced Womens - uniform, black flat-soled, closed-toe shoes.
-Hair pulled back neatly.Advanced Mens - uniform, black dress shoes, black belt.Belle Voce, Chorale, Harmonix (high school choirs)Call time (when your student should arrive at DFA): 7:00pmAttire:Belle Voce - uniform, black flat-soled, closed-toe shoes, hair pulled back neatlyChorale - Symphonic UniformsVOLUNTEERS:We've revamped the volunteer schedule to make things a bit easier.If you're able to help, based on the schedule below, please email Jenny Wright (firstname.lastname@example.org).
-All volunteers must be trained and certified by RCBOE.If your student is singing during your shift, you will be able to step into the theatre to watch.Available Shifts:5pm-7pm, (two people) with Treble Choir until they perform at 6pm and until the end of the concert.5pm-7pm, (one person) with Advanced Womens until they perform and until the end of the concert.5pm-7pm, (one person) with Advanced Mens until they perform.7pm-9pm, (one person) with Belle Voce until they perform and sit with them in the theatre during the rest of the concert.7pm-8:15, (one person) with Chorale until they perform.
+Hair pulled back neatly.Advanced Mens - uniform, black dress shoes, black belt.Belle Voce - uniform, black flat-soled, closed-toe shoes, hair pulled back neatlyChorale - Symphonic UniformsVOLUNTEERS:We've revamped the volunteer schedule to make things a bit easier.If you're able to help, based on the schedule below, please email Jenny Wright (firstname.lastname@example.org).
+All volunteers must be trained and certified by RCBOE.If your student is singing during your shift, you will be able to step into the theatre to watch.5:30-9pm...just really need help to watch students while Mr. Streetman is working.

 Welcome to the Davidson Fine Arts Choral Department.
 I am thrilled and excited to begin my 6th year at DFA.
 I look forward to a year of making music with you.